dlannan/swampy/README.md

 # SWAMPY

 **WARNING** : SWAMPY is now split into two repos.
-One for docker: https://github.com/dlannan/swampy-docker and this repo which is used for submodules and Heroku.
+One for docker: https://github.com/dlannan/swampy-docker and this repo which is used for submodules.

 SWAMPY is a simple multi-player game server.